zxc85250/intro-to-python/session_00/exercises_0.md

 7. Get into the animals folder by using `cd <directory_name>`.

-8. Create 3 text files named "penguins.txt", "dogs.txt", "bees.txt" by using `touch <file_name.txt>`.
+8. Create 3 text files named "penguins.txt", "dogs.txt", "roses.txt" by using `touch <file_name.txt>`.
     - Extra challenge: Can you do this while using `touch` only once?

 9. Create your first python file called "snakes.py" by using `touch <file_name.py>`.

-10. Delete the bees.txt file with the `rm <file_name.txt>` command.
+10. Delete the roses.txt file with the `rm <file_name.txt>` command.

 11. Display the text "I love whippets!" to to the terminal by using `echo <text>`.